friedrichknuth/gtsa/README.md

 ```

 ## Python examples
-See Jupyter Notebooks in `notebooks/`
+See Jupyter Notebooks in `notebooks/` for example Python code.

 ## Data citations